-With ever rising house bills and the stress and strains of modern life, living off-grid has never been such an appealing prospect.
-But one barrier for those who might entertain the idea of living a simpler life would be losing the trappings of the digital era that we hold so dearly, namely our phones and the internet.
+With ever-increasing house bills and the stress and strains of modern life, living off-grid has never been such an appealing prospect.
+However, one barrier for those who might entertain the idea of living a simpler life would be losing the trappings of the digital era that we hold so dearly, namely our phones and the internet.

 We spoke to him recently about why he made this massive life change, what we can all do to become more sustainable and future plans for Corcovado and it’s global community.

 The MALESTROM: Firstly for those who don’t know can you explain what On/Off-grid living is?